Sometimes it feels like I am just watching society die, apathetically, and consensually.

 Content tailored to our interests is isolating and reinforces validation and invalidation loops.

-It is possible that social engineers could manipulate people’s psychology, on a mass scale, especially using Facebook as a platform, to create cultural memetic changes that increase people’s sensitivity, and causes non-communication among large portions of the population.
+It is possible that social engineers could manipulate people’s psychology, on a mass scale, especially using Facebook as a platform, to create cultural memetic changes that increase people’s sensitivity, and causes non-communication among large portions of the population (divide and conquer).
 It is even possible that the flow of these memetic changes could be controlled and designed.
 For example, Big Data, allows us to have access to a large amount of personal data in individuals using Facebook, and the newsfeeds of Facebook users could be subtly censored based on demographic information to promote the rise of new memes in the individual’s demographic-based culture.

 It’s the systematic non-consumption of opposing positions or criticism that is the core issue.
 Video shows a Victorian painting that was removed due to its ‘insensitive’ nature towards gender politics.

 This may not be too far off from the cultural cleansing in Nazi Germany, involving heavy censorship.
 What is worse, is the previous predictions that the 2016 election could the beginning of our descent into something frighteningly similar to Nazi Germany.
-It would be shocking if the SJW movement was the real culprit here, where SJW culture is slowly enforcing censorship of oppositional ideas, mainly by claiming a security bubble of emotional sensitivity.
+It would be shocking if the SJW movement was the real culprit here, where SJW culture is slowly normalizing censorship of oppositional ideas, mainly by claiming a security bubble of emotional sensitivity.

 Is a 1984-esque thought-censoring society emerging?
 Censorship and sensitivity prevents progress.
 First, advertisements and content are censored to ‘your preferences’, which are assumed to be non-growing, non-evolving, and static preferences; a bad assumption to make because this censored content might also be capable of reinforcing your interests, or in the case of YouTube, trapping you within echo chambers of your interests.
 This creates a feedback loop, promoting your interests and pushing more exposure to your interests, or more disturbingly, censoring any possible new interests.
 Exploration is harder due to an internet that is tailored to our interests.
 Now, echo chambers have created new cultural bubbles that can’t easily communicate, namely SJW culture is maturing and gaining true sociological power, both in politics, art, and language.